Site Map | Contact | Directory

 Manufacturing processes including casting, welding, forging, plastics forming and metal cutting.
 Lab includes industry tours and hands-on machine shop projects focusing on fundamental theory and operation of precision measuring instruments, hand tools, metal lathes and CNC mills.
-Pre or co-requisite: MEGR 105.
-Prerequisite: CEEGR 221. (fall, winter, spring)
+Prerequisite: CEEGR 2210. (fall, winter, spring)

 Thermal properties of ideal and real gases, liquids, vapors and mixtures.
 Conservation of energy.
 Second law.
 Conversion of thermal energy to work.
-Power, efficiency, cycles, air-conditioning, compressible gas flow. (fall)
+Power, efficiency, cycles, air-conditioning, compressible gas flow.
+Prerequisites: MATH 2330, MEGR 2300. (fall)

 Atomic structure.
 Metallic bond.
 Structure of metals and non-metals.
 Equilibrium diagrams.
 Time-dependent transformations.
 Relation of structure to properties.
 Elastic and plastic deformation. (fall)